LeoLeBras/the-donald/README.md

 # [school-project] the-donald :us:
 http://donald-trump.mickaelzhang.com/

-From Monday 27th of June to Friday 1th of July, our goal is to create a webdoc.
+From Monday 27th of June to Friday 1th of July, our goal was to create a webdoc.

 API source : https://github.com/mickaelzhang/trump-api